CodexUse logo CodexUse Download

 How do I install the Codex CLI?

-Use npm install -g @openai/codex or brew install codex on macOS.
+Use npm install -g @openai/codex or brew install --cask codex on macOS.

 What is the difference between interactive and exec mode?